rkuma183/wilsonmar.github.io/_posts/2016-03-03-git-commands-and-statuses.md

 *** An additional Git push is necessary to send tags to GitHub.
-Such tags need to be created with a <strong>-a (dash a)</strong> parameter which designates commit to be created with the tag.
+Such tags need to be created with a <strong>-a (dash a)</strong> parameter which designates a commit to be created with the tag.

 <img layout="responsive" alt="git-commands-v06-650x286-235kb.jpg" width="650" height="235" src="https://cloud.githubusercontent.com/assets/14143059/18898976/b0e96410-84f2-11e6-8d98-555e0a853a37.jpg">